udacity/create-your-own-adventure/english/eating-walls/find-a-toilet/door/open-door.md

 As you open the door, a cold hand is placed on your shoulder.

+In that pretty moment you see your watches: 12 o'clock.

 You jump back as you see dark black eyes.

 Do you: